DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 421: "Have a Devi day means there better be magic floating everywhere ![devicatMAGIC](https://static-cdn.jtvnw.net/emoticons/v1/1291593/1.0) ." -Blacksouls92 (11-Jun-18)
 * <missing quotes 422-423, please ask CCB for them>
 * 424: "Sometimes ankles need to blush to, Somtimes they get embarrassed" -DeviCat (20-Jun-18)
-* <missing quotes 425-427, please ask CCB for them>
+* <missing quotes 425-426, please ask CCB for them>
+* 427: "Her shorts look like frosting!
+I could eat them!" -DeviCat (24-Jun-18)
 * 428: "We would have to send PhotoSvein a giant flaming hula hoop, and they would have to take a video of themselves jumping through it, and then we'd allow them the honor of posting a link." -Hihohotdog (25-Jun-18)
 * <missing quotes 429-431, please ask CCB for them>
 * 432: "They call me the bell ringer of the streams <cheer50> <cheer50> <cheer50>" -Sax5K (02-Jul-18)